jaxbot/semantic-highlight.vim/README.md

 :nnoremap <Leader>s :SemanticHighlightToggle<cr>
 ```

-To have the sematic highlihgint trigger whenever you enter insert mode and change text add
+To have the sematic highlight trigger whenever you enter insert mode and change text add

 ```
 autocmd BufEnder * :SemanticHighlight